 What is CBG?

 CBG or cannabigerol is sometimes called the "mother of all cannabinoids."
-That's because its raw form, cannabigerolic acid (CBGa), is the precursor molecule to many other cannabinoids including, THC and CBD [2].
+That's because CBG's raw form is cannabigerolic acid (CBGa), the precursor molecule to many other cannabinoids including, THC and CBD [2].

 CBG oil can be difficult to source, but as more interest surrounding CBG's potential benefits grow, manufacturers are breeding high CBG strains and refining their extraction methods to yield higher concentrations of CBG naturally.